srepac/pikvm/pages/Community_FAQ.md

             - "--h264-sink-mode=0660"
             - "--h264-bitrate={h264_bitrate}"
             - "--h264-gop={h264_gop}"
+            - "--slowdown"                          # for usb-hdmi only so that target PC display works w/o rebooting
         ### Optional
         #resolution:
         #    default: 1280x720                       # default resolution I use in webui - usb-hdmi only